 The rolling windows forecasting was set up as follows: first, for a window of fixed size N (in proportion to the whole sample size) and a forecast horizon h, the common factors of the exchange rate data panel were estimated.
 Then equation 1 was estimated in each of the specifications, using data up until time t.
-Then an out-of-sample forecast was made from the estimated models and for each of the desired forecast horizons h.
+Then an outof-sample forecast was made from the estimated models and for each of the desired forecast horizons h.
 After this, the window advances one period in the sample and the process is repeated until the end of the total sample.

 An important observation is that realized values of the factors are being used in this forecasting exercise.
-The reason for this is explained by Ferraro et al. (2012) - if only past values of a variable were to be used in the exercise of exchange rate forecasting and they are not good predictors of their own future values, a potential rejection of this variable's predictive quality in relation to the exchange rate would not be a result of a nonexistent relation between them; rather, it would come as a result of the poor forecasting performance that past values of the variable generate for themselves.
+The reason for this is explained by Ferraro et al. (2015) - if only past values of a variable were to be used in the exercise of exchange rate forecasting and they are not good predictors of their own future values, a potential rejection of this variable's predictive quality in relation to the exchange rate would not be a result of a non- existent relation between them; rather, it would come as a result of the poor forecasting performance that past values of the variable generate for themselves.
+In order to compare the forecasting performance of the models in this exercise in relation to the random walk without drift benchmark, it is used the Theil's U statistic, calculated as the square root of the ratio between the mean square prediction errors of the estimated model and the mean square prediction errors of the estimated model, while values above one point to a better performance of the random walk.
+The results also included results for the statistic in Clark and West (2007) as an evaluation criterion of forecasting quality.